Rachid Bouchareb: Career

 In addition to being a director and producer, Bouchareb is also a screenwriter, having written the screenplays for all his feature films.
 His screenplay for Days of Glory notably earned him the César Award for Best Original Screenplay.

-In 2007, Bouchareb was named a Knight of the Legion of Honour, the highest French order of merit.
-Apart from filmmaking, Bouchareb is a member of the board of directors of La Fémis, one of the world's best film schools.

 In 2010, his film Outside the Law (Hors-la-loi) competed for the Palme d'or at the 2010 Cannes Film Festival in May.
 It was the official Algerian entry for the 83rd Academy Awards, and it was one of the five final nominees.

 In 2012, he released the first part of his American trilogy, Just Like a Woman, starring Sienna Miller and Golshifteh Farahani.
 Two years later, the second part of his trilogy was released, Two Men in Town.
 The final part of Bouchareb's trilogy was released in 2018, entitled Belleville Cop.

 In 2016, he directed the television film Road to Istanbul, starring Astrid Whetnall.
 Most recently in 2020, Bouchareb gave a masterclass to 17 filmmakers from the Global South in the Institut Français' La Fabrique Cinéma, an event designed for first-time filmmakers.

+In 2022, he wrote, directed, and produced Nos frangins (Our Brothers).
+The film premiered at Cannes in May, and theatrically released in December 2022.
+The film is about the death of two young men in France in the 1980s at the hands of police, referencing the killing of Malik Oussekine in 1986.
+The film, which stars Reda Kateb, Lyna Khoudri, Raphaël Personnaz, and Samir Guesmi, was selected as the official Algerian entry to the Oscars.

+Other activities

+Bouchareb is also a member of the board of directors of the film school La Fémis.

+As of 2026, 3B Productions continues under the management of producer Muriel Merlin, with Rachid and Bilal Bouchareb as producers.
+In 2025 the company produced The Ice Tower (La Tour de Glace), Boomerang Atomic, and Once Upon a Time in Gaza.
+The US arm of the company is Taghit.

+Recognition and awards

+In 1991, Bouchareb's film Cheb received the Georges Delerue Award for Best Soundtrack/Sound Design at Film Fest Gent.

+In 2006, Bouchareb received the Henri Jeanson Prize from the Society of Dramatic Authors and Composers (SACD) for his body of work.

+In May 2008, he was named a Knight of the Legion of Honour, the highest French order of merit.

+In October 2014, Bouchareb received a career achievement award at the Abu Dhabi Film Festival.